You found my old blog. Thanks for visiting! For my new writing, visit mikesententia.com.

 Mental posture is how you engage your mental muscles.
 Your mental muscles are how you do magick.
 Without them, a ritual is just theater, and visualizing is just pictures in your head.

 So, use mental posture before doing any magick.
-You’re about to heal someone?
+You’re about to do a healing session?
 Mental posture first.
 About to try a new ritual?
 Mental posture first.
 Engage your magick muscles as the first step of doing any magick, and keep them engaged throughout the technique, either by knowing the feeling of having them engaged, or by keeping the mental posture visualization in the back of your mind.

 You’ll get the biggest benefit when you do new techniques.
 Since your mental muscles won’t recognize what you’re doing, they’re less likely to pay attention without your prompting.
 This is one reason most ritual mages start every magick session with the same ritual (like a friend who does an LBRP every morning).